Nic-G/BMC2-Firmware/README.md

 # Installation

 ## Pre-requisites
 [Qt] is required to build and run the UI, it was built and tested with Qt version 5.9.2 64-bit.
+Download from https://www.qt.io/download

 The software was developed and has been tested on Linux Ubuntu 16.04

+You may need to install the following packages: `libspdlog-dev, libzmq-dev, libzmqpp-dev`

 ## Setup steps
 To use USB you need access to the appropriate device: